 That whiles Verona by that name is known.
 There shall no figure at such rate be set.
 As that of true and faithful Juliet.

-As it happened, early March was a wonderful time to visit.
-The weather was unexpectedly warm and lovely, and Easter was just around the corner.
+As it happens, early March is a wonderful time to visit.
+The weather is unexpectedly warm and lovely, and Easter is just around the corner.

 Other things to do in Munich with kids